munificent/craftinginterpreters/book/hash-tables.md

 our existing `==` in `findEntry()` does the right thing.
 Or, at least, it will once we intern all the strings.
 In order to reliably deduplicate all strings, the VM needs to be able to find every string that's created.
-We do that by giving it a hash table to store them all:
+We do that by giving it a hash table to store them all.

 ^code vm-strings (1 before, 2 after)

-As usual, we need an include:
+As usual, we need an include.

 ^code vm-include-table (1 before, 1 after)

-When we spin up a new VM, the string table is empty:
+When we spin up a new VM, the string table is empty.

 ^code init-strings (1 before, 1 after)

-And when we shut down the VM, we clean up any resources used by the table:
+And when we shut down the VM, we clean up any resources used by the table.

 ^code free-strings (1 before, 1 after)

 Some languages have a separate type or an explicit step to intern a string.
 For clox, we'll automatically intern every one.
-That means whenever we create a new unique string, we add it to the table:
+That means whenever we create a new unique string, we add it to the table.

 ^code allocate-store-string (2 before, 1 after)